 Each treatment is a way to address crowding of the teeth.
 Extraction therapy is a technique where one or more teeth are removed to make room for the other teeth in the mouth.
 This is in contrast to non-extraction therapy where one expands a patient's jaw and/or adjusts the size and shape of some teeth to make them fit within the jaw.
 Our office's treatment philosophy is very conservative and we do make every effort to avoid extraction.
 However, for severe crowding and severe jaw discrepancy the extraction approach may be required.

 When orthodontic treatment is implemented at the proper time, treatment is often less costly than the dental care required to treat the more serious problems that can develop years later.
 Orthodontic fees have not increased as fast as many other consumer products.
 Financing is usually available and our office offers many payment programs that will meet your needs.
-In addition, many insurance plans include orthodontics.
+In addition, many insurance plans include orthodontic treatment.